-In this section, a comparative statement is provided to compare the proposed XGBoost and Logistic Regression (LR) models with the current ML techniques, Decision Tree (DT), and Support Vector Machine (SVM).
-Table III shows that the XGBoost model has the highest accuracy of 97.4%, indicating that it has great predictive ability.
-Another model, LR, works quite well and achieves 92.3% accuracy, and the last model is Random Forest (RF)[28] with an accuracy of 91.01%.
-Bagging [29] produces a moderately high accuracy of 88.2 per cent whereas SVM [30] and DT [31] have lesser accuracies of 76.32 per cent and 60.7 per cent respectively.
+Table 3: Comparative analysis of ML models on early diagnosis Parkinson's disease achieves 92.3% accuracy, and the last model is Random Forest[28] with an accuracy of 91.01%.
+Bagging[29] produces a moderately high accuracy of 88.2%, whereas SVM[30] and DT[31] have lesser accuracies of 76.32% and 60.7%, respectively.
 Such results highlight the high level of precision and diagnostic efficiency of the suggested XGBoost model in comparison with both standard and ensemble-based methods of ML.